Overview

 - project-life-cycle

-— a Claude Code skill that gives your work a repeatable rhythm: a
+is the process layer: a skill that gives your work a repeatable rhythm — a

 traceable spec → plan → execute → ship → release discipline, driven by

-Install project-life-cycle (an independent skill — siltpoke doesn't require it, but they're better together):
+project-life-cycle is an independent skill — siltpoke doesn't require it, but they're better together.
+See Install project-life-cycle in the Setup section for per-agent setup.

 Over time the two are meant to deepen into one seam — siltpoke's read-the-diff, ground-the-why organs plugging into project-life-cycle's ship cadence, so understanding becomes part of the loop.
-That tighter integration is still taking shape; today they already complement each other just by living in the same Claude Code.
+That tighter integration is still taking shape; today they already complement each other just by living in the same coding agent.

 Who it's for